app-sre/qontract-reconcile/README.md

 - `sentry-config`: Configure and enforce sentry instance configuration.
 - `saas-file-owners`: Adds an `approved` label on merge requests based on approver schema for saas files.
 - `user-validator`: Validate user files.
+- `integrations-validator`: Ensures all integrations are defined in App-Interface.

 ### e2e-tests